Suburban Rail Loop East

 A new train storage facility will be built in Kananook to provide capacity to accommodate more trains in the future following completion of the Metro Tunnel project.

-The level crossing at Evans Road, Lyndhurst is being removed with a road bridge design.
+The level crossing at Evans Road, Lyndhurst has been removed with a road bridge design.

 The Metro Tunnel Project seeks community feedback on proposed amendments to the Western Portal Development Plan.